Material Adverse Events: When and How to Report

 Following a member report, the Bank will evaluate the information and if necessary, reach out to discuss the event to fully understand the facts and circumstances.
 Then, the Bank will evaluate the significance and determine what actions, if any, may be taken.
 If any action is necessary, the Bank will contact the member before taking the action.

-If you have any further questions about your reporting responsibility, contact your Relationship Manager or Member-Credit@fhlbdm.com
+If you have any further questions about your reporting responsibility, contact your relationship manager or Member-Credit@fhlbdm.com